 Announced at CES 2018, the Skagen Falster embraces Google's Wear operating system.
 As you can see, it's pretty simple in looks, opting for a pretty standard round design that lets the display tell you everything you need to know.
 On the left, there is a single dial.
 Up at the top and bottom you have semi prominent, but simple, lugs connecting the straps to the casing.

-Hands on: Skagen Falster review
+The full verdict: Skagen Falster review

 Efficiency and speed are the big goals with the Falster.
 Skagen says the smartwatch is built around "Function-Based Dials".
 That's a fancy way of saying the watch faces are built to give you the information you need to know quickly and efficiently.
 There are no fancy graphics recreating an analog watch here.
 Just pure simplicity.